-Investment opportunities presented on the CrowdfundUP platform may be in the form of Debt or Equity.
-Some investment opportunities may be a combination of both.
+Real estate structure, investment opportunities presented on the CrowdfundUP platform may be in the form of Debt or Equity.
+Some investing in commercial real estate projects may be a combination of both.
 In this blog we explore why this is the case, and what difference it makes.

 Real Estate transactions (whether for investment or construction) are usually financed with a mixture of equity (the ownership interest) and debt (borrowings).
 The composition of the equity and debt is known as the "capital structure" or the "capital stack".

 The importance of the capital structure is that each component of the structure will have different risk and return characteristics.
 We have presented a typical structure below: